sf-wdi-31/depth-first-search/README.md

 	* given a tree/node, get the key of the node with `.key`
 	* given a tree/node, get the children of the node with `.children`

-1. In either "tree.js" or "tree.rb", code up your breadth first search function.
+1. Copy the starter code in either `tree.js` or `tree.rb`.
+Code up your breadth first search function in one of these files.
+There are informal "tests" at the bottom of each file that show what the output should be.
+Run `node tree.js` or `ruby tree.rb` to see these tests work on your file.

 1. How would you modify your breadth first search function to work on a binary search tree?